 4. Actively Solicit Customer Feedback

 Customer feedback loops are equally as important.
-Recurring surveys, advisory boards, or virtual town halls help flush out information that can be used to enhance existing product or service.
+Recurring surveys, advisory boards, or virtual town halls help flush out information that can be used to enhance existing products or services.

 5. Offer Incentives for Return Purchases

 Consumer flexibility is crucial in today's market.
-Special discounts or BNPL options are attractive to 76% of consumers looking for flexibility.
+Special discounts or buy-now-pay-later (BNPL) options are attractive to 76% of consumers seeking flexibility.

-Additionally, personalizing offers with an understanding of customers’ past purchases lets you be more relevant.
+Additionally, personalising offers with an understanding of customers’ past purchases lets you be more relevant.

 Key Metrics to Track Retention

-Keeping an eye on the right metrics is absolutely critical for determining the effectiveness of your customer retention efforts and making the necessary adjustments.
-These retention metrics enable you to understand customer behavior, easily measure loyalty, and uncover opportunities to improve.
+Monitoring the right metrics is crucial for evaluating the effectiveness of your customer retention efforts and making informed adjustments.
+These retention metrics enable you to understand customer behaviour, easily measure loyalty, and uncover opportunities to improve.

 By consistently tracking these key metrics, you’ll be able to adjust tactics to build enduring connections and maintain steady expansion.